 The Recovery Advocate

-The Washtenaw Recovery Advocacy Project (WRAP) has a new publication that we rolled out at the WRAP Walk and Rally.
+The Washtenaw Recovery Advocacy Project (WRAP) has a recovery news publication that we think you’ll enjoy.
 You can pick one up at the Home of New Vision Office (3115 Professional Drive, Ann Arbor, MI 48104).
 To see a full list of all of the places you can pick up The Recovery Advocate or to view the online version, click here.